Dai Lab @ SUSTech

 Quantitative biology of cancer metabolism

-We are a group of researchers studying nutrition, metabolism and epigenetics of cancer cells using interdisciplinary approaches including mathematics, physics, and computer science.
+We are a research group interested in uncovering quantitative principles of metabolism, with a particular focus on economics, thermodynamics, and control of metabolic networks.
 We are currently a part of the School of Life Sciences at Southern University of Science and Technology (SUSTech), Shenzhen, China.

 Ziwei Dai received her Bachelor's degree in applied mathematics from Peking University in 2010, and PhD in physical chemistry from Peking University in 2016.
 She completed the dissertation on computational modeling of biological networks under the mentorship of Dr. Luhua Lai, and then moved to Duke University to join Dr. Jason Locasale's lab for postdoctoral training.
 See Ziwei's Curriculum Vitae for further information.